 At the heart of practice transformation is changing healthcare delivery to ensure patients' needs are met in the right place, at the right time, and in a patient-centered manner.
 Transformation involves critical examination of all aspects of a practice's functioning in order to achieve greater efficiency in workflows, optimize use of HIT, and improve quality measure performance, among others.
 Importantly, practice transformation is not a "one-time" event but an ongoing process involving continuous data-driven improvement.
 FDRHPO supports partner practices with transformation efforts, including quality measure tracking and reporting, EHR implementation and optimization, efforts supporting specific value-based contracts, and achievement of Patient-Centered Medical Home (PCMH) recognition (see graphic to right).
-In many cases, this support is provided to FDRHPO & NCI partners at no cost.
-For primary care practices that are not within our network, we offer contracted PCMH recognition and practice transformation services; contact us for more details.
+Analytics Resource Group...

-Patient-Centered Medical Homes

-PCMH is a model of primary care developed by the National Committee for Quality Assurance.
+Patient-Centered Medical Homes PCMH is a model of primary care developed by the National Committee for Quality Assurance.
 It focuses on patient-centered care, communication among providers, elimination of duplicative tests and procedures, and greater patient education and access.
 Our region is at the forefront of fostering Patient-Centered Medical Homes.
 All of our network's primary care practices have achieved NYS PCMH 2017 recognition, the highest level currently available.

-Data Analytics Contacted Services..

-Do you need to pull out actionable insights from your raw data (in the form of claims, spreadsheets, or other data sources)?
-Our team has expertise in data analytics, and is pleased to extend this service to healthcare & healthcare adjacent entities in and beyond the North Country.
-FDRHPO can help you uncover trends and opportunities by analyzing and visualizing your data.
-Contact us for more details.
+At the vanguard of Health Information Technology in a value-based healthcare environment, FDRHPO's Analytics Resource Group (ARG) has emerged as a resource to guide and develop population health management strategies for the region.
+ARG's approach includes use of an internationally-recognized population health and risk stratification tool that incorporates claims data, as well as development of a free point-of-care software for partners to pull curated metrics for their patients.
+More about ARG and how to engage its services is available on the FDRHPO website.
+This endeavor supports our region's participation in value-based payment contracting, and current and future practice transformation incentive programs.
 IT Services...
 IT services offered by FDRHPO are tailored to meet our partners' specific needs and requirements.
 We offer full managed services, project-based services, and other custom support solutions.
 FDRHPO is working to support the need for experienced and cost-effective IT services in our community.
 Our experienced team specializes in healthcare information services and can support IP Telephony, Networking, VPN, Wireless, Desktop, Server, Active Directory, and much more.
 Privacy & Security...

 FDRHPO has a robust compliance program to ensure secure and confidential exchange of information.
 FDRHPO requires that Business Associate Agreements are in place with all contracted partners prior to exchange of Protected Health Information (PHI).
 In addition, FDRHPO utilizes an OASAS-approved template for a Qualified Service Organization Agreement (QSOA) for the exchange of 42 CFR data.
 Furthermore, FDRHPO staff utilizes HealtheConnections' secure messaging, as well as a VPN secure exchanged data.
-Finally, FDRHPO contracts with North Country Initiative, the region's clinically-integrated network (CIN) to provide privacy and security support to partners of the CIN, Independent Practice Associations (IPA), and Accountable Care Organizations (ACO).
+Finally, FDRHPO contracts with North Country Initiative, the region's clinically-integrated network (CIN) to provide privacy and security support to partners of the CIN, IPA, and ACO.
 Regardless of project, the privacy and security of our region's patients is paramount to all of FDRHPO's Health IT initiatives.